 The Associate of Occupational Studies (AOS) Degree in Digital Media degree is a 2-year fully online program.
 Classes start in spring, summer, and fall.
 Credit transfer is welcome and part-time schedules are available.

 Program requirements include 54 credits in art/design and 18 credits in general education.
 At the end of the program, a design business course, capstone project, and final portfolio review provide your career orientation.
-Click to view course information below.
+Click to view individual digital media course information below.

 Digital Media Major - Year One